Secure Multiuser Beamforming With Movable Antenna Arrays: System Model

-where $[M]\triangleq\{1,\ldots,M\}$, $p$ is the transmit power budget, and $D$ is the minimum antenna spacing that mitigates strong mutual coupling.
+where $p$ is the transmit power budget, and $D$ is the minimum antenna spacing that mitigates strong mutual coupling.
 Problem \eqref{P_1} is difficult because the objective $\mathcal{R}$ is non-concave in $\mathbf{T}$ and $\mathbf W$, and constraint \eqref{P_1_c2} is non-convex.
 The variables $\mathbf{T}$ and $\mathbf W$ are also strongly coupled through the channels in \eqref{Channel_Model}.
-In the sequel, we develop an efficient framework that yields a high-quality feasible solution with moderate computational complexity.
+We next develop an efficient framework that yields a high-quality feasible solution with moderate computational complexity.